 Description: Logsign Next-Gen SIEM provides comprehensive visibility and control of data lakes.
 It allows security analysts to collect, store, and backup data.
 It also helps users investigate and detect threats and anomalies in real-time.
 Focusing on comprehensive and security analytics-oriented visibility, Logsign supports many log collection methods such as SYSLOG, SMB, WMI, FTP, SFTP, LEA, SQL, ORACLE, and Flow.
 Logsign classifies and normalizes data and enriches with embedded threat intelligence services in real-time.
 It can correlate data, detect threats in real-time, and lower the number of false positives according to Mitre Att&ck framework.

-Description: A division of Zoho, ManageEngine’s Log360 solution simplifies IT management with an affordable software solution that offers the ease-of-use smaller enterprises need and the powerful features enterprises demand.
-Log360 features the ManageEngine EventLog Analyzer: a web-based, agentless syslog and windows event log management solution for security information management that collects, analyses, archives, and reports on event logs from distributed Windows host and syslogs from myriad data sources, including UNIX hosts, Routers & Switches.
+Description: ManageEngine’s Log360 solution simplifies IT management with an affordable software solution that offers the ease-of-use smaller enterprises need and the powerful features enterprises demand.
+Log360 features the ManageEngine EventLog Analyzer: a web-based, agentless syslog and windows event log management solution for security information management that collects, analyses, archives, and reports on event logs from distributed Windows hosts and syslogs from myriad data sources, including UNIX hosts, Routers & Switches.

 Description: McAfee is a key player in SIEM and threat intelligence research.
 Their Enterprise Security Manager (ESM) consolidates, correlates, assesses, and prioritizes security events for third-party and Intel Security solutions.
 McAfee also provides integrated tools for configuration and change management, case management, and centralized management of policy to improve workflow and efficiency.
 McAfee’s Advanced Correlation Engine is designed for dedicated correlation and risk and behavior-based correlation.
 It also includes parsed events, databases, and reporting capabilities.